Bistrel2002/MOONSHOT-PROJECT/FunctionalSpecification/functionalSpecification.md

 #### NFR-5: Availability
 - The core navigation system shall be available 99.9% of the time when within beacon coverage.
-- Scheduled maintenance shall be performed during low-usage periods.
 - Beacon battery replacement shall be staggered to prevent simultaneous failure.
 - System updates shall not disrupt active navigation sessions.

 #### NFR-6: Fault Tolerance
 - The system shall continue to function with degraded accuracy if up to 30% of beacons are non-functional.
 - The system shall provide fallback navigation options (map view) if AR capabilities are unavailable.
-- Local caching shall ensure basic functionality during temporary server outages.
 - The system shall automatically recover from intermittent connectivity issues.

 ### 7.3 Performance Requirements

 #### NFR-7: Response Time
-- The application shall launch and be ready for navigation within 3 seconds on target devices.
+- The application shall launch and be ready for navigation within at most 10 seconds on target devices.
-- Route calculation shall complete within 2 seconds of destination selection.
+- Route calculation shall complete within 3 seconds of destination selection.
 - AR overlay shall render within 100ms of camera frame capture.
 - Position updates shall be processed within 200ms of receiving beacon signals.
 - UI interactions shall respond within 150ms to maintain perception of immediacy.